gardener/gardener/docs/concepts/operator.md

 > If once set, removing `.spec.virtualCluster.controlPlane.highAvailability` again is not supported.

-The `virtual-garden-kube-apiserver` `Deployment` is exposed via a `Service` of type `LoadBalancer` with the same name.
-In the future, we will switch to exposing it via Istio, similar to how the `kube-apiservers` of shoot clusters are exposed.
+The `virtual-garden-kube-apiserver` `Deployment` is exposed via Istio, similar to how the `kube-apiservers` of shoot clusters are exposed.

 Similar to the `Shoot` API, the version of the virtual garden cluster is controlled via `.spec.virtualCluster.kubernetes.version`.
 Likewise, specific configuration for the control plane components can be provided in the same section, e.g. via `.spec.virtualCluster.kubernetes.kubeAPIServer` for the `kube-apiserver` or `.spec.virtualCluster.kubernetes.kubeControllerManager` for the `kube-controller-manager`.

-The `kube-controller-manager` only runs a very few controllers that are necessary in the scenario of the virtual garden.
+The `kube-controller-manager` only runs a few controllers that are necessary in the scenario of the virtual garden.
 Most prominently, **the `serviceaccount-token` controller is unconditionally disabled**.
 Hence, the usage of static `ServiceAccount` secrets is not supported generally.
 Instead, the [`TokenRequest` API](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-request-v1/) should be used.
 Third-party components that need to communicate with the virtual cluster can leverage the [`gardener-resource-manager`'s `TokenRequestor` controller](resource-manager.md#tokenrequestor-controller) and the generic kubeconfig, just like it works for `Shoot`s.
 Please note, that this functionality is restricted to the `garden` namespace.
 The current `Secret` name of the generic kubeconfig can be found in the annotations (key: `generic-token-kubeconfig.secret.gardener.cloud/name`) of the `Garden` resource.

-For the virtual cluster, it is essential to provide a DNS domain via `.spec.virtualCluster.dns.domain`.
+For the virtual cluster, it is essential to provide a DNS domain via `.spec.virtualCluster.dns.domains`.
-**The respective DNS record is not managed by `gardener-operator` and should be manually created and pointed to the load balancer IP of the `virtual-garden-kube-apiserver` `Service`.**
+**The respective DNS record is not managed by `gardener-operator` and should be created manually.
+It should point to the load balancer IP of the `istio-ingressgateway` `Service` in namespace `virtual-garden-istio-ingress`.**
 The DNS domain is used for the `server` in the kubeconfig, and for configuring the `--external-hostname` flag of the API server.

 Apart from the control plane components of the virtual cluster, the reconcile also deploys the control plane components of Gardener.